fortrabbit/help/docs/craft-3-tune.md

 On the [Pro Stack](/app-pro) you can run long running processes in a isolated environment without hurting site delivery.
 You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `craft queue/listen`.
 To disable the default queue runner, `runQueueAutomatically` must be disabled in `config/general.php`.

+## Sending mail

+You can not use sendmail on fortrabbit - see our [quirks article](/quirks#toc-mailing).
+Craft CMS allows your to configure sending mail via SMTP.
+The mail configuration can be done in `project.yaml`.
+It includes options to set your SMTP host, port, and credentials.
+You can use environment variables there as well.
+It's also possible to do that configuration within the Craft control panel.

+Our recommendation: Use an external third party transactional mail provider for that.
+Pixel & Tonic (Craft CMS creators) are maintaining a [plugin for Postmark](https://plugins.craftcms.com/postmark).
+With that plugin installed you can easily set it up.

+## Licensing Craft CMS

+Craft CMS is not all free.
+To enable the good parts you need to obtain a licence  from Pixel & Tonic (the folks building Craft CMS).

+A Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.
+You might have used the fortrabbit App URL this for development and you might have used that to connect your Craft CMS licence with.
+You can change the domain of a Craft licence as well when for instance you have started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.

+The App URL `{{appname}}.frb.io` is already whitelisted as a testing URL, thanks to Pixel & Tonic.

 ## Troubleshooting